 Beyond personal trading discipline, the choice of platform significantly influences how effectively you can manage liquidation risk.
 Pi42’s INR-margined structure, regulatory compliance, and evolving feature set provide Indian traders with a transparent and risk-conscious environment to trade crypto derivatives confidently.

-• INR-margined futures: Trade BTC-INR, ETH-INR, and other pairs with rupee collateral, eliminating conversion overheads and foreign-currency risk.
+- INR-margined futures: Trade BTC-INR, ETH-INR, and other pairs with rupee collateral.

-• Advanced tools: Pi42 plans features like price alerts and improved TP/SL tools to enhance user risk management.
+- Advanced tools: Planned features like price alerts and improved TP/SL tools.

-In leveraged markets, crypto liquidation isn’t mysterious—it’s mathematics and discipline.
+In leveraged markets, crypto liquidations aren’t mysterious—it’s mathematics and discipline.
 Positions are liquidated when equity dips below maintenance margin, often due to high leverage or volatile markets.
 You can lower your risk by sizing trades prudently, placing well-planned stops, maintaining healthy margin buffers, and monitoring market data.

 Crypto Reads You’ll Love